New · Cohort 4AI-Powered Data Engineering Cohort 4 goes live 26 September · only 40 seatsRegister Now

 Coding paths for data roles vs software roles

 A data analyst or data engineer screen leans on SQL, Python, and pragmatic problem solving, while an SDE screen leans harder on data structures and algorithm depth.
-CareerOS can bias the practice sequence toward your target role so you spend time where the interview actually tests you.
+PrepNPlaced can bias the practice sequence toward your target role so you spend time where the interview actually tests you.

 Data roles: SQL, pandas/PySpark, applied logic